monarch-initiative/phenogrid/README.md

 Now the phenogrid-bundle.js will be created and put into the same `dist` folder.

 #4.
-Example use of phenogrid in your HTML
+Use of phenogrid in your HTML

+In the below sample code, you will see how to use phenogrid as a embeded widget in your HTML.

 ````
 <html>